Statement on the Protection of Personal Data

 In the event of disputes in connection with the security of personal data, the provisions of this Statement shall take precedence over the terms of the basic Contractual relationship.

-In case of disputes, arising from this Statement, the court in Ljubljana shall be the competent court, using the laws of the Republic of Slovenia.
+In case of disputes, arising from this Statement, the court in Milano shall be the competent court, using the laws of Italy.

 Invalidity or unenforceability of individual provisions of this Statement does not affect the validity and enforceability of other provisions of this Statement.